-Energy Systems Catapult is helping Airex accelerate their innovation to market with product validation via test and demonstration, exploiting data from the trial for further product development, support with business planning, and extending the monitoring period in the Living Lab to a larger scale.
+Energy Systems Catapult helped Airex accelerate their innovation to market with product validation via test and demonstration, exploiting data from the trial for further product development, support with business planning, and extending the monitoring period in the Living Lab to a larger scale.

 Since Airex began working with Energy Systems Catapult, they have gone on to:

 Win the ‘pitch prize’ in the home category at Cleantech Innovate 2019.

 Airex co-founder Agnes Czako was recognised at IUK’s Women in Innovation Awards 2019.

 Secure funding from IUK in the ‘Innovation in response to global disruption’ competition, designed to boost economic recovery from the impact of COVID-19 (improving indoor air quality for vulnerable people).